swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 What do you think should happen when you take upper of an int?
 What about a string representation of an int?

 That wraps up this lesson.
-We tried out the iPython shell and got some experience with ints, floats, and strings.
+We tried out the IPython shell and got some experience with ints, floats, and strings.
 Along the way we talked about some philosophy and how programming is about people.